reubenstr/ElectroPup/README.md

 - I2S for sound driver (future barks 🐶)
 - SBUS to use RC transmitter if BLE gamepad fails in RF conjected areas

-The current version of the Auxiliary Board uses a STM32 Black Pill dev board for quicker development and assembly since there will likely be future revisions with more advanced features such as a built in speaker amplifier.

 # Motors

 The motors are MG4010E-i10v3 actuators made by LingKong (LKMTECH) and can be purchased from [Aliexpress](https://www.aliexpress.us/item/3256805950420462.html?spm=a2g0o.order_list.order_list_main.5.32491802no3XMa&gatewayAdapt=glo2usa).